 Dr. Suzanne Marotta

-I am a licensed Esthetician in Massachusetts specializing in advanced esthetics.
-I completed my Ayurvedic Health Counselor January 2017 and became a Certified Ayurvedic Practitioner July 1, 2018.
-I have completed the initial levels of Thai Yoga Massage and obtained a certification from Lotus Palm Massage School for Level One and Two.
-I am currently studying Jyotish (another sister science of yoga) with Simon Chokoisky and I practice reading natal charts to help people with their relationship to the cosmos.
-These studies are on-going and I work with anyone using these skills who is interested in optimal health using the methods taught in the ancient sister sciences of yoga for a reasonable price.
+Beyond yoga, she was a licensed Esthetician in Massachusetts specializing in advanced esthetics.
+She completed her Ayurvedic Health Counselor certification in January 2017 and became a Certified Ayurvedic Practitioner in July 2018.
+She completed Levels One and Two of Thai Yoga Massage through Lotus Palm Massage School and studied Jyotish with Simon Chokoisky, offering natal chart readings to help others understand their relationship to the cosmos.
+Her studies were ongoing, guided by a lifelong devotion to the sister sciences of yoga and holistic health.

-My greatest joy is to help students obtain maximum physical, mental and spiritual health.
-I want students to have fun while observing their physical, mental and spiritual progress.
-Each day it is possible to lose our mind to come to our senses, support our body’s work to bring us into homeostasis and connection to new ways of thinking.
-All modalities experience brings us into deeper harmony with the universe.
+Her greatest joy was helping students obtain maximum physical, mental, and spiritual health.
+She wanted students to have fun while observing their progress and believed that each day offers an opportunity to lose our mind and come to our senses—to support the body’s natural movement toward homeostasis and to open to new ways of thinking.
+Through every modality she explored and taught, she sought deeper harmony with the universe.

 Elise